decipher2k/LibRincewind/README.md

 Not really.
 The decryption key differes with each encryption attempt and is part of the encrypted text.
 Furthermore, the encryption password is still required for decryption.<br>
 <br>
 Hey, that's just layered encryption.
 Layered encryption only makes it more expensive to crack the algorithm<br>
 It is layered encryption.
-But the goal is not to make an attack more cost effective or complex, it is to make it logically uncrackable.<br>
+But the goal is not to make an attack more cost effective or complex, it is to make the password logically uncrackable.<br>
 <br>
 Usage:<br>
 <br>